 Planning early means you have more time to improve your business, processes and value so it’s attractive for a sale and you’re more secure in your decisions when the time comes.
 After all, who’s to say a buyer will be interested in your business as it stands when you’re ready to sell?

-One of the first questions you’ll ask when you transition your business is who your potential buyers are, and it may not be as easy as you think.
+One of the first questions you’ll ask when you transition your business is: Who are my potential buyers?
+But if you haven’t put energy into exit planning and maintaining a business buyers want to buy, it may not be as easy to answer this question as you think.

 It happens all the time.
 Mr. Doe starts a widget business and pours his heart and soul into it.
 After years of developing relationships, assembling a workforce, creating a brand and achieving success, he’s ready to transition to retirement.
 In fact, he wants to move to Florida in the next six months.
 Mr. Doe consults a transaction advisor, who has a fairly standard list of questions to learn more about Mr. Doe and his situation.